Places of Interest

 3. Missionary means “Sent One.”

-4. Most missionary work is done on the local level in our own Jerusalem as most are not called to foreign missions.
+4. Most missionary work is done locally in our own Jerusalem, as most are not called to foreign missions.

 5. Just because we are not foreign missionaries does not mean we aren’t a missionary at our local level.

 7. In supporting foreign missions, there are a few ways we can be involved:

 We can be encouragers to those in the field.

 We can be helpers when missionaries return from the field and need help back home.